-Valuing preferred stock is one of the easiest things you can learn, which is why I like to teach it to new investors early in their financial education.
-The simple easy-to-understand formula is one that you'll have no trouble remembering, let alone calculating.
-The best way to introduce it to you is to dive right in with a fictional scenario so you can see how the math works.
-Grab a calculator and let's get started.
+Valuing preferred stock is one of the easiest things to learn, which is why new investors often learn about it early in their financial education.
+The simple and easy-to-understand formula is one that you'll have no trouble remembering, let alone calculating.
+The best way to introduce it to you is to walk through a fictional scenario so you can see how the math works.

 Imagine that you buy 1,000 shares of preferred stock at $100 per share for a total investment of $100,000.
-Each share of preferred stock pays a $5 dividend, resulting in a 5% dividend yield ($5 annual dividend divided by $100 preferred stock price = 5% dividend yield).
+Each share of preferred stock pays a $5 dividend, resulting in a 5-percent dividend yield ($5 annual dividend divided by $100 preferred stock price = 5-percent dividend yield).
 That means that you collect $5,000 in dividend income on your $100,000 investment each and every year.
-For now, let's pretend that this is a very simple form of preferred stock and not one of the special types, like convertible preferred stock.
+For this example, assume that this is a very simple form of preferred stock and not one of the special types, like convertible preferred stock.

 Whether you realize it or not, you own what is known as a perpetuity, which is a stream of equal payments paid at regular intervals without an end date.
-There is a simple formula for valuing perpetuities and basic growth stocks called the Gordon model or the Gordon dividend discount model.
+There is a simple formula for valuing perpetuities and basic growth stocks called the Gordon Growth model or the Gordon dividend discount model.
 The formula is k÷(i-g).
-The "k" variable is equal to the dividend you receive on your investment, "i" is the rate of return you require on your investment (called the "discount rate"), and "g" is the growth rate of the dividend.
+The "k" variable is equal to the dividend you receive on your investment, "i" is the rate of return you require on your investment (also called the discount rate), and "g" is the growth rate of the dividend.

 Here are some intrinsic value calculations for the preferred stock:

-- If the preferred stock dividend had a growth rate of 3% per year and you had a required rate of return of 7%, you would calculate $5.00÷(0.07-0.03).
+- If the preferred stock dividend had a growth rate of 3 percent per year and you had a required rate of return of 7 percent, you would calculate $5.00÷(0.07-0.03).
 The next step is $5.00÷0.04 = $125.00.
-That is, If you wanted to earn 7% on your preferred stock investment and the dividend increased by 3% forever, you could pay $125.00 per share to hit your return.
-If you pay more than that, your return will be lower than 7%.
-If you pay less, your return will be higher than 7%.
+That is, If you wanted to earn 7 percent on your preferred stock investment and the dividend increased by 3 percent forever, you could pay $125.00 per share to hit your return.
+If you pay more than that, your return will be lower than 7 percent.
+If you pay less, your return will be higher than 7 percent.